 Screening means checking for cancer before a person has symptoms.
 Regular screening is very important for colorectal cancer because it can often find cancer early, when it is likely to be easier to treat.
 In fact, screening can even prevent many colorectal cancers.
-That’s because screening lets the provider find and remove growths inside the colon or rectum (colorectal polyps) before they have a chance to turn into cancer.
+That’s because screening lets the healthcare provider find and remove growths inside the colon or rectum (colorectal polyps) before they have a chance to turn into cancer.

 Several tests can be used to screen for colorectal cancer.
 Some of these tests can also find colorectal polyps.

 Screening tests to find colorectal polyps and cancer